Customization vs. Configuration: Which Approach Is Best?

 For solutions with a code-based approach to customization, it’s very different.
 Each customer may have customized the application in such a way that the vendor cannot guarantee compatibility for new versions (or at least not without significant additional consulting and coding).
 Many times, customers become rev-locked on an existing version because the level of effort to bring the customization forward with the new release is too high, impossible, or deemed to be risky.

 From a financial perspective, configurable solutions cost less to implement and deploy than customized ones.
 Companies must take into account the total cost of ownership when evaluating the initial implementation of software, the ability to upgrade future releases, and the effort required to maintain the solution with in-house IT or external consulting resources.
-With this in mind, it’s wise to consider the entire cost-benefit analysis to determine the total cost of ownership.
+With this in mind, it’s wise to consider the entire cost-benefit analysis to determine the total cost of ownership and ROI.

 Aside from comparing the software subscription, initial implementation, and ongoing cost to maintain the system, buyers should strive to talk with several customer references to understand the level of effort required to modify and maintain both types of applications.
 Surface-level questions about customization won’t do the job, either.
 Prospects need to ask detailed questions about setting up users, fields, screens, routings, security, and external access.
 Detailed questions will help you understand the implications and benefits of using each system.